How to Set Equal Column Height in Elementor for FREE (All Widgets)

 Equal height div level

-It is 2 levels up, so in the Select Nested Level dropdown we’ll select Nested Level 2.
-Now for Select Sub Nested Level we have to select the parent container of our selected element and go downwards.
+It is 2 levels up, so in the Select Nested Level dropdown select Nested Level 2.
+For Select Sub Nested Level, select the parent container of the target element and count downward.

 Equal height div level down

-It is 1 level down so in the Select Sub Nested Level dropdown select Level 1.
-Now the settings should look something like this.
+It is 1 level down, so in the Select Sub Nested Level dropdown select Level 1.
+The settings should look like this.

 Equal height div level settings

-This will now make all the testimonials of the same height by adding a min-height.
+This will make all the testimonials the same height by applying a min-height to all matching elements.

 Equal height div level min height